xinwenfu/GenCyber/FieldTrips/README.md

 # Field Trip

 In this field trip, students will use a tool called *Armitage* to perform the three phases of penetration testing.
 Our lab is set up as follows.
 - We use two virtual machines (VMs), Kali-Fu (Kali Linux) and Metasploitable (Linux full of vulnerabilities), managed by *Oracle VM VirtualBox Manager*.
+Virutal machines work like real computers, but they are not physical computers and run on a real physical computer.
+For example, in our setup, a computer running the Kubuntu Linux actually hosts and runs Kali-Fu and Metasploitable.
 - Kali-Fu will be the attacking computer and Metasploitable will be the target.
 - Armitage is launched from Kali-Fu and exploits a vulnerability in Metasploitable.